Permanent Residency Through Employment

 Why Should Your Lawyer Monitor the Visa Bulletin?

 The Visa Bulletin is published monthly by the Department of State.
 It contains a list of the dates on which visas become available according to the type of visa and the country in which the U.S. embassy is located.
 There is a very long delay in the issuance of visas at embassies and consulates worldwide.
-It is critical to study the bulletin with your lawyer because it may help you decide the appropriate visa to pursue.
+Therefore, it is critical to study the bulletin with your lawyer because it may help you decide the appropriate visa to pursue.
 There are often quotas associated with visas that vary from from country to country.
 If you understand how a quota affects your case, you will have the information you need to to pursue the right visa.

 What are the categories of employment based immigrant visas?